ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

-## Access denied error in Presto queries when Hadoop ranger service is integrated
+## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}

 When integrating the Hadoop Ranger service in {{site.data.keyword.lakehouse_short}}, SQL queries executed using the Presto engine fail with the error: `Access denied: USE`.
 This occurs during operations such as creating schemas in the default catalog through the Query Workspace.
+Additionally, if the Presto Ranger service is configured and the query is executed using the Spark engine, the query will also fail with the same error.

 ## Failure to filter DATE, TIME, TIMESTAMP, and VARBINARY columns using WHERE clause in MongoDB Connector
 {: #known_issue51827}